jcgr11/GBM-Simulations/README.md

 Stock prices are considered to be a stochastic process beause they are subject to random fluctuations that are influenced by large number of uncontrollable factors (i.e. economic new, company performance, and investor sentiment).

 As with any quantitive model used for informing investment decisions there are limitations.
-The Geometric Brownian Motion Model assumes that the volatility of the price process is constant over time, and that returns are normally distributed across the observed time interval.
+Of note, Geometric Brownian Motion Model has to following limiting assumptions:
+* Volatility of the price process is constant over time.
+* Lack of mean reversion.
+The GBM model assumes that asset prices follow a random walk, which means that they move randomly in the absence of any other information.
+* Normality assumption.
+Which is in conflict with decades of empirical evidence that suggests asset returns often exhibit non-normal distributions, such as fat tails or skewness.
+* Lack of jumps.
+Assuming that prices change continuously over time with no sudden jumps or shocks caused by stock market crashes, flash crashes, or news-driven price spikes

-Even after considering the limitations of the model, it continues to provide a well defined picture of what to expect in terms of how a particular stock may behave in the financial markets.
+That being said even after considering the limitations of the model, it continues to provide a well defined starting point for modeling asset prices.

 ### The GBM model is expressed by the following stochastic differential equation:
 <p align="center">